marvinrusinek/angular-10-quiz-app/README.md

 - mat-checkbox for multiple answer questions (if there is a single answer - use mat-radio, otherwise use mat-checkbox), created function in Quiz API to check the question type

 - change the quiz-topic-img instead to use the image path in QUIZ_DATA <img mat-card-image [src]="quizData.imageUrl"> instead of loading it in the CSS
+- using QuizService/TimerService is making the score and timer load really slow (maybe it's just StackBlitz...)

 - answer showing up as error in di-quiz template - answer is not a field on model! - check if this is still an issue
 - fix the selected error .selected vs ['selected']